IhorVodko/LeetCodeSolutions/README.md

 # LeetCode Solutions
 Here you can find efficient solutions to LeetCode problems.
-C++ is a main programming language used to solve the problems.<br>
+C++ is a main programming language used to solve the problems.
+<p></p>
 At each solution file could be found:
 <ul>
   <li>time complexity analysis</li>